SabaSahban/laravel-crud-application/README.md

     php artisan serve

 **Make sure you set the correct database connection information before running the migrations** [Environment variables](#environment-variables)
-Open your .env file and change the database name (DB_DATABASE) to whatever you have, username (DB_USERNAME) and password (DB_PASSWORD) field correspond to your configuration.

 If any changes were made, run